 It Builds Trust and Respect

-Offering training and learning opportunities for your employees is one of the easiest ways to attract new talent to your team.
-Employees like to see that their bosses are invested in helping them to progress in their careers.
+Offering training and learning opportunities for your employees is one of the easiest ways to earn the trust of your team.
+People like to see that their bosses are willing to invest in employee education to help progress their employees' careers.

 On the other hand, failing to educate your team members shows that you're not interested in helping them to achieve their goals.

-According to studies, around 40% of employees with limited access to training will leave the company within the first year.
-If a team member doesn’t think that they have a future with your business, they won’t stick around when new opportunities present themselves elsewhere.
+If a team member doesn't think that they have a future with your business, they won't stick around when new opportunities present themselves elsewhere.
 Access to training and growth options reassures your people that they aren't at a professional dead end.

-This leads to better bonds between all of the people in your team – supervisors and lower-level staff alike.
+This leads to better bonds between all of the people in your team.
+Among supervisors and lower-level staff alike.

 It Increases Employee Satisfaction